mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 </Syntax>

 Note that all the state changes occur _before_ the internal operation gets executed.
-This way, Tezos protects us from unintended reentrancy attacks.
+This way, Mavryk protects us from unintended reentrancy attacks.
 However, with complex interactions chain, reentrancy attacks may still be possible.

 It is a common idiom in Ethereum to make read-only calls to other contracts.
-Tezos does not offer a straightforward way to do it but you might think of using something like a callback mechanism:
+Mavryk does not offer a straightforward way to do it but you might think of using something like a callback mechanism:

 <Syntax syntax="pascaligo">